Battle of Hill 70: Local operations

 On 9 June Arthur Currie, the 1st Canadian Division commander, was promoted to command the Canadian Corps.
 On 10 June, Holland told Horne that only the capture of Hill 70 was important and suggested inflicting mass casualties by raids, bombardments and gas attacks, to create the impression that a big attack was imminent.
 The defenders would be kept guessing and have to move more troops and artillery to the hill, despite the inevitable losses.
 Horne doubted that the army had sufficient men and artillery for the task and arranged for the 46th (North Midland) Division, on the right of I Corps, to make preparations to take Hill 70 and the vicinity but only if reinforcements from GHQ were forthcoming.

-While waiting, I Corps would capture Hill 65 and south of the Souchez, the right flank divisions of the Canadian Corps and XIII Corps to the south would prepare to attack from Gavrelle to Oppy, Fresnoy, Acheville and Mėricourt, digging jumping-off trenches to simulate a threat to Lens from the south.
+While waiting, I Corps would capture Hill 65 and to south of the Souchez, the right flank divisions of the Canadian Corps and XIII Corps to the south would prepare to attack from Gavrelle to Oppy, Fresnoy, Acheville and Mėricourt, digging jumping-off trenches to simulate a threat to Lens from the south.
 The real attack was to come from the left flank of the Canadian Corps towards Sallaumines Hill and the east end of Avion.
 Success would trap the Germans in Lens between Sallaumines Hill to the south and Hill 70 to the north.
 If the 6th Army did not retire, the preparations by I Corps at Hill 70 would make it impossible to predict from which direction the next attack would come.